-A deep cycle battery can be used continuously for hours and recharged over a fairly short period of time.
+A deep-cycle battery can be used continuously for hours and recharged over a fairly short period of time.
 A starter battery is made to provide a burst of amps in a short period of time to start an engine.
 Once the engine has started the alternator takes up the job and there is no more draw on the battery.

 A deep cycle battery isn’t suitable to start an engine as it may not have the burst of power needed to start the engine while deep cycling a starter battery can ruin it quickly and can only last for a few deep discharges (around 150).

 Starter batteries like the one in your car have a large number of thin plates comprised of a lead sponge.
-This provides a very large surface for the electrolyte to react with providing a big draw of power.
+This provides a very large surface for the electrolyte to react providing a big draw of power.

-- What is a deep cycle battery?
+What is a deep cycle battery?

 A deep cycle battery is a battery designed to be discharged up to 80%.
-It is made up thick solid lead plates compared to the thin plates of a starter battery (car battery).
-There is a lesser surface to react with the electrolyte so current release is slower therefore ideal for a steady draw.
+It is made up of thick solid lead plates compared to the thin plates of a starter battery (car battery).
+There is a lesser surface to react with the electrolyte so the current release is slower therefore ideal for a steady draw.

-- Can I use a deep cycle battery for starting?
+Can I use a deep cycle battery for starting?

-A deep cycle battery is meant for slow constant discharge while a starting battery is made for to provide the initial oomph to start the battery and then the alternator does the rest.
+A deep cycle battery is meant for slow constant discharge while a starting battery is made to provide the initial oomph to start the battery and then the alternator does the rest.
 You can use a deep cycle battery as a starter battery but you’ll have to oversize it considerably (by more than 20%) compared to what you are replacing or whatever is recommended.

 The term deep cycle batteries is used interchangeably with marine batteries.
 Most marine batteries are actually hybrids between deep cycle and starter batteries while a few are actually true deep cycle batteries.

-Deep cycle batteries are made up of thick plates that provide a small surface that reacts with slowly for a steady draw.
-A marine battery is made up lead sponge that is coarse and heavier than that of starting batteries.
+Deep cycle batteries are made up of thick plates that provide a small surface that reacts slowly for a steady draw.
+A marine battery is made up of a lead sponge that is coarse and heavier than that of starting batteries.
 This makes it easier to make a huge draw like a starting battery while also being able to draw a steady current.

-- What is the best way to charge a deep cycle battery?
+What is the best way to charge a deep cycle battery?

 A deep cycle battery is made to be charged for a short period of time and discharged for a long period of time.
-Therefore the best settings would be to bulk charge the battery and switch it to float after its fully charged.
+Therefore the best settings would be to bulk charge the battery and switch it to float after it's fully charged.
 A solar charger with a charge controller will provide a boost during peak sunlight hours and a float charge when the sun is going down without overcharging the battery.

 This can allow you to draw power from the battery while charging and save enough power to use during the night.

-- Can you use a deep cycle battery in a car?
+Can you use a deep-cycle battery in a car?

-Also modern vehicles may fair better with deep cycle batteries as they have alarms and appliances that slowly drain the battery leaving it dead.
+Also, modern vehicles may fair better with deep cycle batteries as they have alarms and appliances that slowly drain the battery leaving it dead.

-- Does a deep cycle battery need to be vented?
+Does a deep-cycle battery need to be vented?

 It is not a good idea to connect a deep cycle battery with a starting battery in parallel as they have different charging properties.
-It will work but it will cause life expectancy of both batteries to be reduced.
+It will work but it will cause the life expectancy of both batteries to be reduced.

-- Does an RV need a deep cycle battery?
+Does an RV need a deep-cycle battery?

 Yes.
 An RV requires a deep cycle battery especially if it has appliances drawing power from the battery.
-A deep cycle battery will continue providing power constantly to those devices enough to run a 12v fridge, fan and tv.
+A deep cycle battery will continue providing power constantly to those devices enough to run a 12v fridge, fan, and tv.

-- Does a trolling motor need a deep cycle battery?
+Does a trolling motor need a deep-cycle battery?

-Yes, and here is why; when you are trolling a boat you are moving at a relatively slow speed therefore drawing amps from the battery slowly.
+Yes, and here is why; when you are trolling a boat you are moving at a relatively slow speed, therefore, drawing amps from the battery slowly.
 A deep cycle battery is made for continuous use and depending on the size would last hours with this kind of use.

-- How long do deep cycle batteries last?
+How long do deep-cycle batteries last?